Connecticut Avenue Line

-The Connecticut Avenue Line, designated Routes L1 and L2, is a daily bus route in Northwest Washington, D.C., United States.
-The L1 provides peak-direction rush hour service during weekdays, while the L2 operates seven days a week.
+The Connecticut Avenue Line, designated Route D70, is a daily bus route in Northwest Washington, D.C., United States.
+It operates between Chevy Chase Circle and Farragut Square via Connecticut Avenue NW, connecting multiple communities in Northwest.
+The line operates every 20 minutes daily, taking 30-35 minutes to complete.

-The current routing also incorporates Route L4, which operated with the L1 and L2 until 2012.

 Route description

+The D70 begins at Chevy Chase Circle, just south of Western Avenue and the Maryland state line.
+It continues down Connecticut Avenue NW continuing south until it reaches Farragut Square.
+The D70 also passes underneath Dupont Circle via the Connecticut Avenue underpass, and turn onto the intersection with Florida Avenue and S Street.

+Route D70 operates out of Western division.

+Former Services

-The L1 begins at the Potomac Park apartments at 18th and C Streets.
-It jogs to Constitution Avenue via 18th and 20th Streets, and turns right on 23rd Street.
-The route proceeds through Foggy Bottom and the campus of the George Washington University until Washington Circle, where it switches to New Hampshire Avenue for just a few blocks.
-The route turns north onto 20th Street to avoid Dupont Circle, and eventually reaches Connecticut Avenue by way of Massachusetts Avenue and Florida Avenue.
-The L2 starts at Farragut Square, one block north of the southern terminus of Connecticut Avenue, then proceeds north along the avenue.
-It passes underneath Dupont Circle via the Connecticut Avenue underpass, and is joined by the L1 at an intersection with Florida Avenue and S Street.
+The former L1 began at the Potomac Park apartments at 18th and C Streets.
+It runs along Constitution Avenue via 18th and 20th Streets, and turned right on 23rd Street.
+The route proceeds through Foggy Bottom and the campus of the George Washington University until Washington Circle, where it switched to New Hampshire Avenue for just a few blocks.
+The route turned north onto 20th Street to avoid Dupont Circle, and eventually reached Connecticut Avenue by way of Massachusetts Avenue and Florida Avenue.
+The L2 started at Farragut Square, one block north of the southern terminus of Connecticut Avenue, then proceed north along the avenue.
+It passed underneath Dupont Circle via the Connecticut Avenue underpass, and turned onto the intersection with Florida Avenue and S Street.

-Now together, the two routes continue north along the avenue.
-The L1 crosses Rock Creek Park via the Taft Bridge, while the L2 takes a brief detour into Adams Morgan via Columbia Road, Calvert Street, and the Duke Ellington Bridge.
-Following Connecticut Avenue northbound, the routes serve multiple stations of the Red Line, namely the Woodley Park, Cleveland Park, and Van Ness, until the Red Line diverts from Connecticut Avenue.
-The routes also pass through the Woodley Park and Cleveland Park neighborhoods, of which the former also includes the National Zoological Park.
-In the Forest Hills neighborhood, the routes also provide access to the Van Ness Campus of the University of the District of Columbia, the district's only public university.
+The route continued north along the avenue.
+The L2 took a brief detour into Adams Morgan via Columbia Road, Calvert Street, and the Duke Ellington Bridge.
+Following Connecticut Avenue northbound, the route serve multiple stations of the Red Line, namely the Woodley Park, Cleveland Park, and Van Ness, until the Red Line diverts from Connecticut Avenue.
+The route also pass through the Woodley Park and Cleveland Park neighborhoods, of which the former also includes the National Zoological Park.
+In the Forest Hills neighborhood, the route also provide access to the Van Ness Campus of the University of the District of Columbia, the district's only public university.

-Both routes terminate at Chevy Chase Circle, just south of Western Avenue and the Maryland state line.
-Here, the two routes provide transfers to the L8, also known as the Connecticut Avenue–Maryland Line.
-Essentially the L1 and L2's continuation into Maryland, the L8 begins at the nearby Friendship Heights station and serves Connecticut Avenue in Chevy Chase, Kensington, and Aspen Hill.
+Route L2 terminated at Chevy Chase Circle, just south of Western Avenue and the Maryland state line.
+Route L2 provided transfers to the L8, also known as the Connecticut Avenue–Maryland Line.
+Essentially L2's continuation into Maryland, the former L8 begins at the nearby Friendship Heights station and serves Connecticut Avenue in Chevy Chase, Kensington, and Aspen Hill.